dougeby/IntuneDocs/intune-user-help/unenroll-your-device-from-intune-windows.md

 3. Under **Turn on device management,** select **Turn off**.
 4. On the popup window that opens, select **Turn off**.

-## Remove your Windows 8.1 mobile device
+## Remove your Windows 8.1 phone
-Complete the following steps to remove a Windows 8.1 mobile device from Intune.
+Complete the following steps to remove a Windows 8.1 phone from Intune.

 1. Go to **Settings** > **Workplace**.
 2. Tap the workplace account that you want to unenroll.